groupoasys/Comparison_non_linear_solvers/README.md

   is numerically unstable, since values of order 1E+25 are obtained.
 Therefore, `loqo` is not a good solver for our problem, but any of the remaining ones can be used.

-  With respect to the computational time, we see that there is a difference of three order of magnitude between using the solvers through the Neos server or directly using the executable files in a standard laptop.
-The reason of this issue is that solving an optimization problem via Neos not only includes the computational cost associating to the problem resolution but also the calls to the server which significantly increase the total elapsed time.
+  Concerning the computational time, we see that there is a difference of three orders of magnitude between using the solvers through the Neos server or directly using the executable files in a standard laptop.
+The reason for this issue is that solving an optimization problem via Neos not only includes the computational cost associating to the problem resolution but also the calls to the server which significantly increase the total elapsed time.
-  Looking at that solvers that have been used without Neos, we check that `couenne` is the one that spent most time solving the problem, and then is not advisable to use.
+  Looking at those solvers that have been used without Neos, we check that `couenne` is the one that spent most time solving the problem, and then is not advisable to use.

-  Thus, taking into account the previous comments, for this particular optimization problem, we suggest to use any of the following solvers without Neos: `conopt`, `minos`, `snopt`, `ipopt` and `bonmin`.
+  Thus, taking into account the previous comments, for this particular optimization problem, we suggest using any of the following solvers without Neos: `conopt`, `minos`, `snopt`, `ipopt` and `bonmin`.

   ### Example 2: MINLP Trigonometric Functions

   In this example, we solve a Mixed Integer Non Linear Programming (MINLP) problem with trigonometric functions involved.
-  Contrary to the Example 1, this problem is of medium size, since it is formed by **300 variables (150 integer and 150 continuous)** and **153 constraints**.
+  Contrary to what happened in Example 1, this problem is of medium size, since it is formed by **300 variables (150 integer and 150 continuous)** and **153 constraints**.

   The results of the different solvers after solving the multistart with **100 runs** are shown in the following table.
 For more details